 In 1912 Joseph Pilates left his native Germany and moved to England where, at the outbreak of the First World War, he was interned as an enemy.
 Pilates used his time to develop his method of attaining peak physical fitness which aimed to bring about the complete co-ordination of body, mind and spirit, working with - not against the body's muscles.
-After the war he moved to New York where his method was an immediate success particularly with dancers of the New York City Ballet.
+After the war he moved to New York where his method which he called 'Contrology' was an immediate success particularly with dancers of the New York City Ballet.
 Pilates' exercises remained something of a secret amongst dancers until fairly recently, when sportsmen, actors and the public began to discover it.

 During his internment, he had devised an exercise regime by attaching springs to hospital beds, so that patients could begin to work on toning their muscles even before they could get up.
 Springs used as resistance were the cornerstone of his method and Pilates designed a machine called the 'Universal Reformer', on which exercises could be performed without putting any weight on the joints, so benefiting those with injuries or other joint problems, and against resistance so the muscles worked harder.

 In the Pilates method every movement is carefully controlled for maximum effect.
 To work, it requires concentration.
 For each and every exercise there are questions you need to ask yourself.
 Is your navel drawn down towards the spine?
 Is your heel in the correct position?
 Is your neck long and aligned with your spine?
 Is your breathing correct?

 We all spend too much time putting stresses & strains on our bodies, in contracted states, hunched over a desk or behind a wheel.

 The more you use your body correctly during exercise, the more you will use it correctly in everything else you do.
 Your posture improves and the headaches, tight, contracted muscles, backache and tension that arise from poor posture all fade away.